ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 * PHP might limit uploads.
 Check your php.ini.
 Managed web hosters might also have an option for that in their web console.
 * FreeBeeGee might limit uploads.
 Check your `api/data/server.json` to increase the limit.

+## How to permanently install room templates

+You can install any snapshot as room template.
+Both are `*.zip` files with pre-configured assets and table layouts.
+You can obtain a snapshot by downloading it from any room you have joined via the icon on the bottom left.

+* Rename the `*.zip` file to something meaningfull, e.g. `Dungeon.zip` or `Chess.zip`.
+* Copy the renamed file into `.../api/data/templates/`.

+Now *Dungeon* or *Chess* should appear in the template dropdown when you create new rooms.

+In case the snapshot was from a different FreeBeeGee version, it will be converted each time you create a room with it.
+To avoid having to do this every time, save a new snapshot after opening the room, and repeat the steps above with the new `*.zip`.

+## Creating custom templates

+You can create custom game templates from scratch, too.
+Just create a `*.zip` file that follows the [FreeBeeGee snapshot format](snapshots.md).
+You can then upload your zip like any other snapshot, or install it as template on the serve (see above).

-## FreeBeeGee is missing stuff or showing strange boxes after converting a snapshot.
+## Pieces are missing after converting a snapshot

-This can't be avoided when uploading older snapshots that use features that changed or were removed.
-Most of the time your library should be fine, but pieces on the table might be missing.
-The boxes are a hint for you what is missing.
-Remove them and add the pieces again, or empty the table and start from scratch.
+This happens when uploading older snapshots that use features that changed or were removed.
+Most of the time your library should be fine, but pieces on the table might be replaced with placeholder boxes.
+These boxes are a hint what is missing now.
+Delete them and add the pieces again, or empty the table and start from scratch.

+## Reporting bugs

+Please help making FreeBeeGee better by reporting bugs you encounter!

+To file a bug report or feature request, please use the [issue tracker on GitHub](https://github.com/ludus-leonis/FreeBeeGee) and provide the following information:

+* What did you do (e.g. *I right-clicked on X* or *I pushed key o*).
+* What did you expect to happen (e.g. *The popup window should appear where I clicked*).
+* What actually happened (e.g. *The popup window appears, but the lower part is cut off.*).
+* The FreeBeeGee version you are using.
+* Your Apache + PHP version.
+* Your browser + operating system version.
+* In case you get error messages, please include the complete, original message.
+* If you have setup/Apache problems, please also post any related error messages found in your web server's `error.log`.

+For visual bugs a screenshot can be helpful, too.